2000calories/flutter_easy_rich_text/README.md

-# extended_rich_text
+# easy_rich_text

 The EasyRichText widget provides a easy way to use RichText when you want to use specific style for specific word pattern.
+This widget would be useful when you want to apply RichText to text get from a query.

 This widget split string into multiple TextSpan by defining a List of EasyRichTextPattern();